-Rising temptest sweeps the sky, Rains descend, the winds are high, Oh, come, trav'ler haste away, Oh, come, trav'ler haste away, Waters swell, and death and fear, Sets thy path no refuge near.
-You must walk while it is day.
+Rising temptest sweeps the sky.
+Rains descend, the winds are high, Oh, come, trav'ler haste away, Oh, come, trav'ler haste away, Waters swell, and death and fear, Sets thy path no refuge near.

+You must walk while It is day.

 You will find in Christ the way.

-See sketch of Prof. A. Ogletree under tune, "Heavenly Dove," page 371.
+See sketch of Prof. A. Ogletree under tune, "Heavenly Dove," page 371, turn its eye, What help remains beneath the sky?